 What is the DOJ lawsuit against Zealthy?

 In June 2024, the Department of Justice filed suit against Zealthy for violating the Restore Online Shoppers' Confidence Act (ROSCA).
 The complaint alleges Zealthy failed to clearly disclose subscription terms, failed to get informed consent before charging, and failed to provide simple cancellation mechanisms.
-The case is pending as of March 2026 with no settlement.
+The defendants include Zealthy, founder Kyle Robertson, and medical director German Echeverry.
+The case is pending as of March 2026.

 Who founded Zealthy?